zxstewart/safeway-saver/README.md

 # Safeway Saver

 A Flask web app that helps users save money by:

-- Scraping current Safeway grocery deals (https://www.safeway.com/weeklyad)
+- Scraping current Safeway grocery deals
 - Matching those deals to the user's weekly shopping list
-- Recommending sale items they've purchased before
+- Recommending sale items they've purchased in the past
-- Recommending substitutions based on similar items on sale

-This project runs entirely locally and requires no signup, payment, or database.
-(Final version will be hosted using Render and SQLite)
+This project uses **SQLite** for persistent user history and is ready for future deployment on platforms like **Render**.

 ---